 Figure 5.
-YTHDF1–3 proteins negatively regulate HIV-1 gag mRNA expression.
-Specific shRNAs or scrambled shRNA vector-treated cells were infected with HIV-1 Luc/VSV-G at a MOI of 0.5.
-Total RNA was isolated from the cells 24 hrs post-infection and HIV-1 gag mRNA levels were quantified using qRT-PCR.
-(A and B) HIV-1 gag mRNA levels in the infected HeLa cells with overexpression (A) or knockdown (B, shRNA) of YTHDF1–3 proteins.
-(C) HIV-1 gag mRNA levels in the HIV-1 infected Jurkat cells after knockdown of YTHDF1–3 proteins.
-AZT treated vector control cells were used as a negative control of HIV-1 infection (A-C).
-The vector controls without AZT were set as 100%. *, p<0.05, **, p<0.005, and ***, p<0.0005, compared to vector control without AZT treatment.
-All results are shown as mean ±SD (n=3) and data presented are representative of at least 3 independent experiments.

-Figure 6.
 YTHDF1–3 proteins bind to HIV-1 gRNA in infected cells.
 (A) Immunoblotting of YTHDF1–3 proteins in the input and immunoprecipitation (IP) samples from HIV-1-Luc/VSV-G infected HeLa cells.
 FLAG antibodies were used to immunoprecipitate FLAG-tagged YTHDF1–3 proteins overexpressed in HeLa cells after HIV-1 infection.
 A short and long exposure of the immunoblot is shown.
 (B) HIV-1 gRNA is bound by YTHDF1–3 proteins expressed in HeLa cells.
-HeLa cells stably overexpressing FLAG-tagged YTHDF1–3 proteins or empty vector control cells (Ctrl) were infected with HIV-1-Luc/VSV-G at a MOI of 5 for 3 hrs.
-Cell lysates were immunoprecipitated with anti-FLAG, RNA was extracted and HIV-1 gag RNA levels were measured. **, p<0.005 compared to the vector control cells.
-The results are shown as mean ±SD (n=3) and data presented are representative of three independent experiments.
-(C) YTHDF1-3 proteins bind to the HIV-1 gRNA.
-HeLa cells overexpressing individual FLAG-tagged YTHDF1-3 proteins were infected with HIV-1-Luc/VSV-G at MOI of 0.5 for 2 hrs.
-CLIP assay was performed with anti-FLAG.
-The peaks represent the read density and the HIV-1 genome organization and corresponding nucleotide positions are shown.
-The data presented are representative of two independent experiments.
+HeLa cells stably overexpressing FLAG-tagged YTHDF1–3 proteins or empty vector control cells (Ctrl) were infected with HIV-1-Luc/VSV-G at an MOI of 5 for 3 hr.
+Cell lysates were immunoprecipitated with anti-FLAG, RNA was extracted and HIV-1 gag RNA levels were measured. ** P<0.005 compared to the vector control cells.
+(C) YTHDF1–3 affect HIV-1 gag RNA kinetics.
+HIV-1 gag RNA levels in YTHDF1–3-expressing HeLa cells were quantified by qRT-PCR.
+The relative levels of gag RNA in infected cells were normalized to that of the vector control cells at 6 hr post-infection (hpi). *** P<0.0005, compared to the control cells at 6 hpi (set as 100%).
+All results are shown as mean ±SD (n=3) and data presented are representative of at least three independent experiments.

-Figure 7.
-METTL3, METTL14, and FTO proteins affect HIV-1 Gag expression and viral release in virus producer cells.
-(A and B) Separate or combined knockdown of endogenous METTL3 and METTL14 inhibits HIV-1 Gag protein expression and viral release.
+Figure 6.
+The m6A writers and erasers affect HIV-1 Gag expression in virus producer cells.
+(A and B) Individual or combined knockdown of endogenous METTL3 and METTL14 inhibits HIV-1 Gag protein expression.
 HEK293T cells were transfected with indicated siRNA, and then with an HIV-1 proviral DNA plasmid (pNL4-3).
 Cells and supernatants were collected for analyses at 36 hr post-transfection.
-(A) Expression of METTL3, METTL314 and HIV-1 Gag proteins in the transfected HEK293T cells was detected by immunoblotting.
-(C and D) Knockdown of endogenous FTO promotes HIV-1 Gag protein expression and viral release.
+(A) Expression of METTL3, METTL14 and HIV-1 Gag proteins in the transfected HEK293T cells was detected by immunoblotting.
+(C and D) Knockdown of endogenous AlkBH5, FTO, or both promotes HIV-1 Gag protein expression.
 HEK293T cells were transfected with indicated siRNA, and then with pNL4-3.
 Cells and supernatants were collected at 36 hr post-transfection.
-(C) Expression of FTO and HIV-1 Gag proteins in the cells was detected by immunoblotting.
+(C) Expression of AlkBH5, FTO and HIV-1 Gag proteins in the cells was detected by immunoblotting.
 (A and C) GAPDH was used as a loading control.
+Relative levels of Gag expression were normalized to GAPDH levels.
 (B and D) HIV-1 capsid p24 levels in supernatants were measured by ELISA.
-The relative levels (%) are also shown. *, p<0.05 compared to the siRNA control.
+The relative levels (%) are also shown. * P<0.05 compared to the siRNA control.
 The results are shown as mean ±SD (n=3) and data presented are representative of three independent experiments.